haimgoldfisher/DineNY-Recommentation-System/README.md

 <details>
 <summary>Model</summary>

-  - `Dockerfile`: Dockerfile for the model training environment.
+  - `model.py`: Script for the FAST API - training scheduler.
-  - `__pycache__`: Compiled Python files.
+  - `als_training.py`: Script for training the ALS model.
+  - `clustering_training.py`: Script for training the clustering model.
+  - `dists.py`: Script for distance functions used in clustering.
+  - `clus_test.py`: Script for testing clustering.
   - `clus_counter.py`: Script for counting clusters.
-  - `clustering_training.py`: Script for training the clustering model.
-  - `model.py`: Script for the ALS model.
   - `README.md`: Documentation for the model training.
-  - `als_training.py`: Script for training the ALS model.
-  - `clus_test.py`: Script for testing clustering.
-  - `dists.py`: Script for distance functions used in clustering.
   - `requirements.txt`: Python dependencies for model training.
+  - `Dockerfile`: Dockerfile for the model training environment.

 For more details, see [Model README](Model/README.md).